 Pakistan is a country prone to disasters.

-Flooding and earthquakes are both relatively common occurrences.
-According to the INFORM 2018 Index for Risk Management Pakistan is among the 13 countries of the world most at risk from disaster.
+According to the INFORM 2018 Index for Risk Management Pakistan is among the 13 countries most at risk from disaster.
+Flooding and earthquakes are both relatively common.

 A New Team Is Born

 FRR Events In Pakistan